AOS573-2017/aos573-2017.github.io/_lectures/910-python-intro.md

 ## Exercise

 It is very useful to think of the structure of all programs before you make them.
 As an exmaple, please try the FizzBuzz exercise.
-Fizzbuss is an interesting exercise because it tests your ability to think logically and creatively.
+Fizzbuzz is an interesting exercise because it tests your ability to think logically and creatively.
 There are many ways to do the FizzBuzz exercise, try to think of 3 different ones, and we will go around class and have you talk about the worst way you thought of implementing FizzBuzz and the best way of implementing FizzBuzz.

 ## Modules